aemmadi/Kanna-Bot/README.md

   #### June 9, 2018
   + Updated Fortnite Command
     `!fbr <epic-username> [platform pc/xbl/psn] {mode all/season}`
     Replies with your fortnite stats.
-New arguement "mode" allows user to request for solo/duo/squad stats by using "all" abd their season stats by using "season".
+New arguement "mode" allows user to request for solo/duo/squad stats by using "all" and their season stats by using "season".

     Example: `!fbr Ninja pc all` ~ shows Ninja's solo, duo, and squad stats.

   #### Before June 9, 2018
   + Added Ban Command
     `!ban <usermention> [reason]`